Dwight D. Eisenhower Memorial: Design approval

 In early September 2014, Gehry submitted another revised design to the commission.
 This design eliminated the east and west tapestries, moved the columns back from Independence Avenue, and made other, smaller changes to the memorial.
-The following week, Issa sent a letter to the commission, asking it to consider a memorial design that completely eliminated the tapestries and columns.
+The following week, Issa sent a letter to the commission, asking it to consider a memorial design that eliminated the tapestries and columns.
 Gehry threatened to remove his name from the project if the stripped-down version of the design Issa requested was approved and sent to the NCPC.
 The Eisenhower Memorial Commission met on September 17, 2014, to consider Gehry's design changes.
 But the commission lacked a quorum to conduct business, as only five members attended (all four presidentially-appointed members, and Rep. Sanford Bishop).
 In a private vote conducted via email on September 23, the commission approved Gehry's revised design.
 A motion to delay consideration of the design for several weeks was defeated.
 The commission forwarded only one design (Gehry's preferred revision) to the NCPC for its consideration, rather than the two alternatives requested by Issa.

-On October 2, 2014, the NCPC voted 10-1 in to approve Gehry's revised preliminary design.
+On October 2, 2014, the NCPC voted 10–1 in to approve Gehry's revised preliminary design.
 The NCPC-approved design now headed back to the CFA.
 On October 16, the CFA approved the revised preliminary design.
 This approval allowed the memorial's designers to begin working on the specifics of the memorial, such as the statuary, the specific quotations to be used, the fonts for these quotations, landscaping, paving, and more.
 CFA and NCPC approval were needed for all design-specific elements.